Duke Town

 Duke Town, originally known as Atakpa, is an Efik city-state that flourished in the 19th century in what is now southern Nigeria.
-The City State extended from now Calabar to Bakassi in the east and Oron to the west.
+The City State extended from Calabar to Bakassi in the east and Biase to Oron in the west.
 Although it is now absorbed into Nigeria, traditional rulers of the state are still recognized.
 The state occupied what is now the modern city of Calabar.

 Origins and society

 Skin covered head dress from the related Ekoi people.

 The Efik speak a language that is a subgroup of the Niger–Congo language group.

 They had become a power on the coast of the Bight of Biafra by the early 18th century, by which time the Duke and Eyamba families were their leaders.

 They were settled in large, fortified villages along the waterways, in a loose federation with no paramount ruler, living by fishing and farming.
 The largest settlements were Ikot Itunko, Obutong and Iboku Atapka.
 In the 19th century, the British renamed these as Creek Town, Old Town and Duke Town.